Abrahamogbedobor/azure-network-file-sharing/README.md

 <img src="https://i.imgur.com/XXCCKwM.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
 The above figure was used to illustrate a general overview of network file sharing in an organsation using an employee named Bob as a case study.
 From the figure, three files was shared coming from three different department (named server x, y, and z).
 These files was shared to Bob with different level of permission gtanted as the files are coming from different department.
 With the files coming from server x, bob could only READ them.
 Those coming from server y, Bob could READ and WRITE on them, and finally files coming from server z, Bob have no ACCESS to them whatsoever.
+File sharing could be implemented when creating documents for the public such as youtube whereby viewers can only view/read the contents.
+Also, during team collaboration files could be share for everyone to read and write on.
+This lab uses windiow in active directory to explain this file sharing concept.
 </p>
 <br />